 The Pulitzer Center's Campus Consortium initiative is a core component of our effort to create awareness campaigns around the global systemic issues that affect us all.
-We are proud of our growing network of partner institutions, which range from small liberal arts colleges and larger state universities to religiously affiliated schools.
+We are proud of our growing network of diverse partner institutions, which range from community and liberal arts colleges to state universities.

 The Center coordinates with each of our Campus Consortium partners on how best to launch the program and develop a series of visits, usually two multi-day campus visits by Pulitzer Center journalists each year.
 Partners also have opted to develop alternative programming with the Pulitzer Center from day-long international conferences to year-long seminars.

 To develop the programming, the Center relies on our network of more than 300 journalists worldwide who have received Pulitzer Center grants.
 That number is expanding as we support approximately 70-80 new reporting projects each year.